France-bound students should NOT MAKE INTERNATIONAL TRAVEL PLANS the 100 days before study abroad.

 Located in the Alsace region of eastern France, Strasbourg is considered a capital of Europe!
 Its proximity to Germany is reflected in the Germanic architecture that can be seen throughout the majority Francophone city and in the Alsatian cuisine.
 From the famous Notre Dame Cathedral to the vibrant medieval streets in La Petite France, Strasbourg has something for everyone.
 Don’t forget to explore the famous Christmas market in December!
 Strasbourg-bound Holy Cross students start their semester or year away with a 4-week language intensive program in Tours France during the month of August.
 Students then travel to Strasbourg, where they have the unique opportunity to take classes alongside French students in the highly prestigious political science school, Sciences Po.
 Students can also avail of the course offerings within the larger University of Strasbourg (Unistra) system.
 Be advised Strasbourg is offered as a Fall semester program or Academic Year program only.
 There is no Spring semester option.

-**All HC study abroad students must plan to stay until the end of the exam period, even if that means staying in France into January.
-Students may NOT arrange to take exams at a time other than the one assigned for the class.
+Note: Study abroad students may NOT negotiate early exams or arrange with their professors to take exams at a time other than the one assigned for the class.
 See the Student Contract for the policy.
-There are no exceptions.

 You will purchase a flight to Paris from your 'home airport'- wherever that may be!
-Once you land in Paris, you will take the TGV train to Tours.
-You can then either exit the train station in Tours and walk to the taxi stand, or arrange for your host family to pick you up.
-When your time in Tours comes to an end, you will take the train to Strasbourg, where our on-site director will meet you at the train station!
+Once you land in Paris, you will take the TGV train to Tours for a four-week intensive French course.
+At the end of August, you will again board a TGV train - but this time to Strasbourg, where you will be met by our on-site director to begin your semester at Unistra!

 With a population of just under 300,000, Strasbourg is a young, diverse, and energetic city.
 University of Strasbourg is home to over 55,000 students, making Strasbourg extremely student-friendly.
 Its proximity to Germany is reflected in the Germanic architecture that can be seen throughout the majority Francophone city and in the Alsatian cuisine.
 From the famous Notre Dame Cathedral to the vibrant medieval streets in La Petite France, Strasbourg has something for everyone.
 Don’t forget to explore the famous Christmas market in December!